 If a student is unable to meet the due date, they should contact the Bursar’s Office before the due date to explain the circumstances.

-Graduate students holding a Research Assistant (RA), Teaching Assistant (TA), Program/Project Assistant (PA), or Lecturer Student Assistant (LSA) appointment of 33.3% or higher (>13 hours per week) receive tuition remission.
+Many graduate students holding a Research Assistant (RA), Teaching Assistant (TA), Program/Project Assistant (PA), or Lecturer Student Assistant (LSA) appointment of 33.3% or higher (>13 hours per week) receive tuition remission; graduate students enrolled in service-based pricing programs, such as online and accelerated programs, are ineligible to receive tuition remission.
+Consult your graduate program and read your admission and appointment letters carefully to understand your benefits eligibility, including tuition remission eligibility.

 Segregated fee payment

 Unless you have a graduate assistantship, your segregated fee payment is due at the same time as your tuition payment.
 Students with graduate assistantships have until the first Friday in December (for the fall semester) and the first Friday in April (for the spring semester) before the due date to pay segregated fees and other fees not covered by tuition remission.
 For details and due dates for the current semester, see the Bursar’s Office policy on graduate assistant payment of segregated fees.

 Scholarships and financial aid payments